 Major/Intended Major: Nursing

 My scholarship has allowed me to take part in several opportunities, including leadership and volunteer opportunities.
-I am also able to take part in challenging courses that will help me develop my leadership skills, as well as my knowledge, with other motivated and passionate students.
-It will also give me the chance to study abroad, an opportunity I wouldn't have otherwise.
+I am also able to take part in challenging courses that will help me develop my leadership skills as well as my knowledge with other motivated and passionate students.
+It has also given me a chance to study abroad, an amazing opportunity I wouldn't have had otherwise.